Frequently asked questions

 Bike Month is held in October each year and in the lead up, grants are available to local governments, organisations and community groups to host events during the month that support and inspire people to give bike riding a go.

 DoT is the strategic and operational lead for the State Government’s active transport responsibilities.
-This means supporting safe, well-designed, and connected networks for people of all ages and abilities to ride bikes, scooters or walk to get around.
-The Department also plays a key role in developing and providing travel behaviour change programs and initiatives to encourage people to walk, ride, scoot, skate or catch public transport more often.
+This means supporting safe, well-designed and connected networks for people of all ages and abilities to ride bikes, scooters or walk to get around.
+DoT also plays a key role in developing and providing travel behaviour change programs and initiatives to encourage people to walk, wheel or ride more often.

-WestCycle has been contracted by DoT to deliver Bike Month during October 2022.
+WestCycle has been contracted by DoT to deliver WA Bike Month during October 2023.

-All grant applications will be assessed by an industry panel led by WestCycle.
-You will be notified in writing if the outcome of your application during August 2022.
+All grant applications are assessed by an industry panel, led by WestCycle.
+Applicants are then notified in writing of the outcome of their application.
+This typically occurs during August.

 Grant funding will be provided to successful applicants in one lump sum following the receipt of a completed Grant Acquittal Form and associated invoice.
-Acquittals must be submitted to WestCycle within two (2) weeks of completing grant event/s, with money reimbursed afterwards.
-It is anticipated that acquittals will be processed in two stages; in late October and early November 2022.
+Acquittals must be submitted via SmartyGrants by 5pm on 24 November 2023.
+Payment will not be made for acquittals received after this deadline.
+It is anticipated that acquittals will be processed in December 2023.

 All grants awarded are exclusive of GST, although GST may be added to the Grant amount depending on the GST status of your organisation.

-Each event should meet one or more of the Bike Month objectives.
-These objectives are as follows:
+Each event should meet one or more of the WA Bike Month objectives:

 - Promote and encourage bike riding for transport, fun and for a healthier lifestyle.